-My Medicare Advantage Plan Will Be Discontinued in 2014.
+My Medicare Advantage Plan Will Be Discontinued.
 What Can I Do?

 It happens every year to thousands of beneficiaries who are enrolled in a Medicare advantage plan.
 Their insurance carrier drops the plan, leaving them overwhelmed with the many choices of looking for alternative coverage.

 You may blame the government, Obamacare, Congress or the health care reform, the reasons why insurers terminate advantage plans or leave a local area are manifold, but are mostly due to financial implications.
 While the government forces insurance companies offering Medicare advantage plans to comply with federal regulations, insurers are not required by law to keep servicing a geographic area, or renew their contracts with medical providers or facilities.
 Although CMS, the Centers for Medicare and Medicaid Services, must approve, private insurance companies can, at their own discretion, at the end of each year freely decide whether to drop a plan completely, reduce its benefits, or change premiums, deductibles or copays.

-If you are affected by an upcoming plan change in 2014, you must be notified in written by your insurance provider in early October 2013, as upcoming changes will go in effect in January 2014.
+If you are affected by an upcoming plan change for 2015, you must be notified in written by your insurance provider in early October 2014, as upcoming changes will go in effect in January.